-This post was part of a 30-day social experiment I did to try and improve my social skills.
-Also check out the project hub page, the post-project recap, my five biggest takeaways, and the wildly popular reddit post.
+This post was from a 30-day social experiment I did as a way to try and improve my social skills.
+Also check out the project hub page, post-project recap, five biggest takeaways, frequently asked questions, and the popular reddit post.

 About four months ago, I moved to a new city.

-While I have met a fair amount of people simply by pursuing the things I am interested in and through Meetup.com, I can’t help but wonder. . .what would happen to my social life if I made a deliberate and consistent effort to meet even more people in the community?
+While I have met a fair amount of people simply by pursuing the things I am interested in and through Meetup.com, I can’t help but wonder. . .what would happen to my social life if I made a deliberate and consistent effort to meet even more people?